qingquanxia/colorfulthoughts/content/posts/discrete-time.md

 2. [Part 2, Discrete time]({{< relref "discrete-time.md" >}})
 3. [Part 3, Unifying the continuous and discrete worlds: the dirac comb]({{< relref "dirac-comb.md" >}})

 The purpose of this post is mainly to provide intuition about how signals are discretized.
-Don't worry about the details of the math.
-The next article will provide a powerful tool which will immensely simplify the plethora of formulas in this article.
+Please don't lose sleep over how messy the math here is.
+The next article will provide a powerful tool which will immensely simplify many of the formulas in this article.

-The fact is that even though the things we care about are analog, computers live in a digital world.
+The modern truth is that even though the things we care about are analog, computers live in a digital world.
 Any signal processing done inside a computer must both be discrete in the time domain, and also represent values with limited precision.

-To explain the math though, let's assume for the moment that we can represent real numbers with infinite precision, and that we are merely forced to discretize the time domain.
+To explain the math though, let's assume for the remainder of the article that we can represent real numbers with infinite precision, and that we are only forced to discretize the time domain.

-With the Fourier series as our predecessor, we now work out the discrete fourier transform.
+With the Fourier series as our predecessor, we now work out the discrete fourier transform (DFT).

 ## The DFT